square/bionic/docs/concepts.rst

         first_name, last_name = full_name.split()
         return first_name, last_name

-(Since we're explicitly providing the name of the output entities, the name of the function is ignored here.)
+(Since we're explicitly providing the names of the output entities, the name of the function is ignored here.)

-Bionic provides several builtin `decorators`_ that modify how a function is interpreted and converted to an entity (or entities).
-In the `future`_, it will be possible for users to write their own decorators as well.
+Bionic provides several built-in `decorators`_ that modify how a function is interpreted and converted to an entity (or entities).
+In the `future

-.. _future: future.rst#user-defined-decorators
+<future.rst#user-defined-decorators>`__, it will be possible for users to write
+their own decorators as well.

 Configuration with Internal Entities ....................................